pythonanywhere/help_pages/articles/Vue.md

 |--------------|---------------------------------------------|
 | /static/	   | /home/username/mysite/frontend/dist/static  |

-Reload the web app and you should see the default Vue page after visiting it.
+You should now see the default Vue page when you visit your web app.